 A: Tidal has a slightly larger catalog than Spotify, but it might not include as many niche artists.
 Still, 60+ million songs are enough music to keep your ears happy for decades.

 A: Yes!
 Support for standard streaming was added in 2018, but Master quality audio is not available.
 You will need to link the service in the Alexa app before listening.

 Q: Does Tidal have lyrics?

 A: Yes!
-You can read lyrics in real time on both the desktop and mobile apps.
+You can read lyrics in real-time on both desktop and mobile apps.